New York Defective Medical Device Lawyer

 Symptoms of an ASR implant failure include: unexplained hip pain; thigh pain or groin pain; pain when walking; and pain when weight bearing.
 DePuy has advised patients who have undergone surgery with an ASR hip system to consult their surgeon as soon as possible, even if they are not experiencing any symptoms.

 If you or someone you know has been harmed by the DePuy hip replacement, contact us immediately.
-The Law Firm of Leandros A. Vrionedes, P.C. is dedicated to helping individuals and their families harmed by the DePuy hip replacement.
+The defective medical device lawyer of Leandros A. Vrionedes, P.C. is dedicated to helping individuals and their families harmed by the DePuy hip replacement.
 We represent victims on a contingency basis and are only paid upon settlement or a verdict in your favor.

 The Transvaginal Mesh is a pelvic sling structure manufactured by a number of companies, including Johnson & Johnson, Boston Scientific, C.R.
 Bard and American Medical Systems, and is used to treat Pelvic Organ Prolapse (POP) and Stress Urinary Incontinence (SUI) in women.
 The mesh helps to reinforce the vaginal wall and provide additional support to the bladder or urethra.
 Studies have linked the mesh to a high incidence of injuries that can be painful and result in permanent disfigurement.
 Many women have reported complications such as pain, infection, bleeding and urinary problems, a few years after surgery.
 The FDA has also received thousands of reports of mesh erosion, recurrence of prolapse, as well as bladder, bowel or vessel perforation.